autocrypt/autocrypt/doc/index.rst

 We are following this approach step-by-step using different "Levels" of implementation compliance.
-Driven by usability concerns, we are refining and implementing :doc:`Level 1 <level0>` in several mail apps during Spring 2017.
-If you are interested to help please :doc:`join our channels and look at where we meet next <contact>`.
+Driven by usability concerns, we are refining and implementing :doc:`Level 1 <level1>` in several mail apps during summer 2017, aiming for a release party during autumn 2017 which marks the first `real-life implementation milestone <https://github.com/autocrypt/autocrypt/milestone/1>`_.
+If you are interested to learn more or want to help please :doc:`join our channels and look at where we meet next <contact>`.

 See :doc:`contents` for an index of all docs and discussion results so far.